AdamOlsson/game_engine_cpp/README.md

 This project is a physics engine and render engine to support for my personal game development.

 # TODO
-- UI elements
-    - How to build a UI layout
-    - UI elements should be hoverable
-    - UI elements should be clickable
-    - UI elements should have text
-- Adding new resources should be simple
-    - create header file automatically
-    - improve finding shaders, can we do this automatically?
-    - add shaders to to fetch_all_shaders()
 - Can we simplify Pipelines even more?
     - It should be easy to create a new pipeline
 - Wrap VkDescriptorSetLayout in a class to handle descruction